Introduction to Primary Index in Teradata

-- At the end of the create SQL we define the Unique Primary Index with column name to be set as UPI in the parenthesis.
+- At the end of the create SQL, we define the Unique Primary Index with column name to be set as UPI in the parenthesis.

 - Here col_1 will serve as the Unique Primary Index for the table – Tab_name.

-How data is distributed using Unique Primary Index?
+How is data distributed using Unique Primary Index?

 Let’s consider a table in which EMP_NO is the unique primary index.
-How to insert statement by entering values with respect to this case scenario?
+How to insert a statement by entering values with respect to this case scenario?

 How does this work?